 Why should today’s students apply for an internship with Shell?

-It’s a great opportunity to get your foot in the industry door; what’s more, you can set yourself up for a graduate role.
+It’s a great opportunity to get your foot in the industry; what’s more, you can set yourself up for a graduate role.
 Experience a safe and great learning environment.
 It’s also a very structured programme which adds value and ensures you have support from lots of different people at different levels within the organisation.

 What can students expect in the various stages of the Assessed Internship Programme?